Arabic and Oriental Booksellers

 - When searching, please remember to drop initial articles, and to use the appropriate transliteration scheme.
 North American and UK libraries use the ALA-LC transliteration tables of the Library of Congress.

 The various search engines for antiquarian books are a convenient tool for searching the catalogues of several non-specialist booksellers simultaneously.
-Some of the most comprehensive search engines are:

 Arabic, Persian etc.